 A cracked bumper is more serious.
 The plastic has actually split from the force of impact.
 Crack repair is possible in many cases, but the viability depends on the length, location, and severity of the crack.

-Short cracks under six inches in a non-structural area can often be repaired for $300 to $600.
+Short cracks under six inches in a non-structural area are typically repairable.
 The technician cleans the crack, uses a plastic welding technique or specialized adhesive to bond the broken sections together, then applies filler to smooth the surface, primes, and repaints.
 When done properly, the repaired area is structurally sound and visually invisible.

-Longer cracks, multiple cracks, or cracks in a structural or mounting area run $600 to $1,000 to repair.
+Longer cracks, multiple cracks, or cracks in a structural or mounting area are more expensive to repair.
 At a certain point, the cost and reliability of repairing a badly cracked bumper approaches the cost of replacement — and replacement gives you a better result.
 If the crack runs through a mounting tab or a sensor bracket, repair may not be advisable because the structural integrity of the mount is compromised.

 Our general rule: if the repair cost exceeds 60 to 70 percent of the replacement cost, we recommend replacement.
 We will always show you both options and explain the tradeoffs so you can make an informed decision.